pupil-labs/gaze-controlled-cursor-demo/README.rst

 	python3 -m pupil_pointer_qt

+* Extract ``scene_camera.json`` from a recording downloaded from Pupil Cloud into this project's folder.
 * Adjust the settings as needed until all four markers are tracked
 * Markers that are not tracked will show a red border
 * Right-click anywhere in the window or on any of the tags to show/hide the settings